mclutz-landesbergen/ERN_Pe_MetaAnalysis/README.md

 - additional data and code for multilevel ERN meta anlaysis, not enclosed in manuscript
 - revised data and code for ERN meta-analysis as in manuscript
 - revised data and code for Pe meta-anlayisas in manuscript

+R studio is required, minimal version is 3.5.3